WolfIcefang/dactyl-chimera-keyboard/docs/index.md

 #### If you are accustomed to larger keyboards...

 ...Then you might be concerned by the lack of arrow keys or a function row.
 Small keyboards are not for everyone.
-You can use key remapping software to "shrink" the keyboard you currently own, add layers, and more: https://www.reddit.com/r/MechanicalKeyboards/wiki/remapping_software
+You can use key remapping software to "shrink" the keyboard you already own, add layers, and more: https://www.reddit.com/r/MechanicalKeyboards/wiki/remapping_software

-Few keyboards sold today offer a split "bowl" design with an F-row and arrow keys.
+Only a few Dactyl-like keyboards have more keys than the Dactyl Chimera.
 - [Maltron](https://www.maltron.com) is the brand that started it all.
 - The [Kinesis Advantage 2](https://kinesis-ergo.com/shop/advantage2-refurbished/) borrowed some ideas from Maltron, and the first Dactyl borrowed some ideas from Kinesis.